operator-framework/operator-sdk/doc/sdk-cli-reference.md

 * `--helm-chart-version` string - Specific version of the helm chart (default is latest version)
 * `--dep-manager` string - Dependency manager the new project will use (choices: "dep", "modules") (default "modules")
 * `--skip-git-init` - Do not init the directory as a git repository
 * `--vendor` - Use a vendor directory for dependencies.
-This flag only applies when --dep-manager=modules (the default).
-If --no-check is set, vendoring is skipped
+This flag only applies when --dep-manager=modules (the default)
-* `--no-check` - Do not validate the resulting projects' structure and dependencies
+* `--skip-validation` - Do not validate the resulting projects' structure and dependencies
 * `-h, --help` - help for new

 ### Example